pawl/awesome-etl/README.md

 * [Bonobo](https://www.bonobo-project.org/) - Simple, modern and atomic data transformation graphs for Python 3.5+.
 * [Bubbles](https://github.com/stiivi/bubbles) - "a Python ETL Framework and set of tools.
 It can be used for processing, auditing and inspecting data.
 Focus is on understandability and transparency of the process."
 * [Celery](http://www.celeryproject.org/) - "an asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well."
+* [Databolt](https://github.com/d6t/d6t-python) - Majority of time in data science is spent on tedious tasks unrelated to data analysis.
+DataBolt simplifies those tasks so you can experience up to 10x productivity gains.
 * [Dask](https://github.com/blaze/dask) - Ever tried using Pandas to process data that won't fit into memory?
 Dask makes it easy.
 Dask also has functionality to make it easy to processing continuous streams of data.
 * [dataset](https://dataset.readthedocs.org/en/latest/) - A wrapper around SQLAlchemy that simplifies database operations (including upserting).
 * [ijson](https://github.com/isagalaev/ijson) - Allows processing JSON iteratively (as a stream) without loading the whole file into memory at once.